meezaan/microservice-template/README.md

 * Memcached
 * Slim Framework v3

+# How to use it

+## Understanding the Structure

-# Create a Project with this template
+## Create a Project with this template

 Run:
 ```
 composer create-project --stability dev meezaan/microservice-template project-name
 ```

+## Run Doctrine to create your shema

+This sample microservice contains a simple book microservice with one tab

 Now Run the doctrine generate entities and create schema commands shown below.
 Point an Apache / nginx at the www/index.php file, and you have a running microservice.
 Tweak stuff in src/ to your heart's content to build a new microservice.